• Skip to primary navigation

 • Add eggnog and vanilla paste (or extract) and freshly grated nutmeg.
 Continue to mix on high speed until stiff peaks are formed, and your meringue is smooth and glossy.

-• Use a piping bag with a large star piping tip, or a ziploc baggie (with the corner cut off) and pipe the meringue onto your parchment paper lined baking sheets.
+• Use a piping bag with a large star piping tip, or a Ziploc baggie (with the corner cut off) and pipe the meringue onto your parchment paper-lined baking sheets.
 Leave about ½" between each 1-1 ½" sized meringue star.

 • When the meringues are dry to the touch, turn off your oven and allow them to cool completely in the oven and preferably overnight.

-• **To make the 'Gingerbread' meringue cookies shown in the photos with our white eggnog meringue cookies: Follow all instructions but increase the vanilla paste (or extract) to 1 teaspoon and substitute 1 teaspoon of our Homemade German Gingerbread Spice Blend (Lebkuchengewurz) for the ¼ teaspoon of nutmeg.
+• **To make the 'Gingerbread' meringue cookies shown in the photos with our white eggnog meringue cookies: Follow all instructions but increase the vanilla paste (or extract) to 1 teaspoon and substitute 1 teaspoon of my Homemade German Gingerbread Spice Blend (Lebkuchengewurz) for the ¼ teaspoon of nutmeg.

 Nutrition